getgrav/grav-learn/pages/2/07.api/03.endpoints/01.pages/_02.get-page/api-endpoint.md

 api:
     method: GET
     path: '/pages/{route}'
-    description: 'Get a single page with full content, metadata, and media.
-Returns an ETag; use `If-None-Match` for conditional fetches.'
+    description: 'Get a single page with full content, metadata, and media, plus a `permissions` object with the caller''s capabilities on this page.
+Returns an ETag; use `If-None-Match` for conditional fetches.
+Requires `api.pages.read`, subject to the page''s own `read` rule.
+A page that has `process.twig: true` also needs the Twig-in-content permission.'
     parameters:
         - name: route
           type: string